Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ### Number of databases

-Less than number of tables.
+Fewer than number of tables (above).
+Dozens / hundreds is usually still acceptable.

 ### Number of columns in the table